About

 Reprinted by kind permission of Boosey & Hawkes.

-(1930 Words)
+(1691 Words)

-A natural musical storyteller with “a knack for overturning musical conventions” (The New York Times), two-time GRAMMY Award-nominee David T. Little is a composer known for stage, concert, and screen works permeated with eclectic influences and the power of the unexpected.
+A natural musical storyteller with “a knack for overturning musical conventions” (The New York Times), GRAMMY® Award-nominee David T. Little is a composer known for stage, concert, and screen works permeated with eclectic influences and the power of the unexpected.
 Commenting on his ability to infuse classical works with pop and rock influences, The New Yorker declared Little “not a ‘post-classical’ composer, but a classical composer with a surprisingly broad range.”
 Little readily probes the deep corners of psychology, invoking political, historical, spiritual, and social themes as pathways to explore the human condition.
 He has drawn acclaim for operas full of “emotional insight and charm,” (The New York Times), including Dog Days, JFK, and the comedy Vinkensport, or The Finch Opera (all with libretto by Royce Vavrek), as well as his “extraordinarily powerful” (Los Angeles Times) opera Soldier Songs.

 Among his other key compositions are several large scale instrumental works, including the “ghost play” Haunt of Last Nightfall for percussion quartet, and the string quartet AGENCY, companion works in which “episodes of crushing sonic violence coexist with oases of serene lyrical beauty for an overall sense of smoldering, luxuriant noise” (The New York Times).
 Yet other works explore life’s many highs: the ecstatic, almost manic energy of Spalding Gray, the Iggy Pop-inspired “joyous honk” of raw power, the wry humor of Speak Softly, the fond nostalgia of 1986, or the moonstruck aches of first love in JFK and What Belongs to You.
 His broad catalog speaks to the mix of light and dark that we experience in life, with works that are unafraid to invoke the mythical, bewitching, disturbing, surreal, or comedic.